 If you’re worried online registrations might be too high-end and technical for the grandmothers’ club, why don’t you drop them a text on WhatsApp or tweet to @groovygranny and find out?

-That’s right – everybody today prefers online registrations to paper forms because they’re easier, hassle-free, less complicated, and all other synonyms of these three.
+That’s right – everybody today prefers online event ticketing system to paper forms because they’re easier, hassle-free, less complicated, and all other synonyms of these three.

 Okay, class, form a Group!